swentel/indieweb/README.md

 - Bookmark: bookmark a URL
 - Event: create an event
 - RSVP: create an rsvp
+- Issue: create an issue on a repo

 Updating existing content is currently limited to change the published status, title and body of nodes and comments.
 You can also query for a list of posts.
 More functionality will be added when this part of the spec matures.